bitrix24/b24restdocs/api-reference/landing/template/landing-template-get-site-ref.md

 >
 > Who can execute the method: any user

 The method `landing.template.getSiteRef` retrieves a list of included areas for the site.
-The keys of the returned array are the identifiers of the included areas, and the values are the page identifiers.
+The keys of the returned array are the identifiers of the included areas, and the values are the identifiers of the pages.

 ## Parameters